Multimodal Self-Supervised Learning for Medical Image Analysis: Model Training for all tasks

 \section{Model Training for all tasks}

-\paragraph{Input preprocessing.} For all input scans, we perform the following pre-processing steps: \begin{itemize} \item We resize each scan to a resolution of $128\times128\times128$ for data samples from BraTS, and $256\times256\times20$ for Prostate data samples. \item Then, each scan intensity values are normalized by scaling them to the range $[0,1]$. \item Finally, we create 2-dimensional slices by navigating the scans over the axial axis ($z$-axis). \end{itemize}
+\textbf{Input preprocessing.} For all input scans, we perform the following pre-processing steps: \begin{itemize} \item First, we create 2-dimensional slices by navigating the scans from all datasets over the axial axis ($z$-axis). \item We resize each slice to a resolution of $128\times128$ for samples from BraTS, $256\times256$ for both Prostate and CHAOS. \item Then, each slice's intensity values are normalized by scaling them to the range $[0,1]$. \end{itemize}

-\paragraph{Training details.} For all tasks, we use Adam~\cite{Adam} optimizer to train our models.
+\textbf{Training details.} For all tasks, we use Adam~\cite{Adam_supp} optimizer to train our models.
 The initial learning rate we use is $0.001$ in puzzle solving tasks, $0.0002$ in cross-modal generation tasks, and $0.00001$ for segmentation and regression tasks.
 The network weights are initialized from a Gaussian distribution of $\mathcal{N}\left(\mu=0.1, \sigma=0.001\right)$ in puzzle solving and segmentation tasks, and from the distribution $\mathcal{N}(\mu=0, \sigma=0.02)$ in the cross-modal generation task.
 An $L_2$ regularizer with a regularization constant $\lambda=0.1$ is imposed on the network weights in puzzle solving and downstream tasks.
 In terms of training epochs, we train all the puzzle solving tasks for 500 epochs, the cross-modal generators for 200 epochs, and all fine-tuning on downstream tasks for 50 epochs.